LunaAmora/4orth/README.md

 ```
 This adds the ability to call the wasm-4 `trace` function via the defined proc contract.
 Anything in the body of the proc is ignored.

-All available functions, memory positions and constants from Wasm-4 are in the [wasm4.porth](./wasm4.porth) library.
+All available [functions](https://wasm4.org/docs/reference/functions), constants and the [memory map](https://wasm4.org/docs/reference/memory) from Wasm-4 are in the [wasm4.porth](./wasm4.porth) library.